tomit4/git_presentation/README.md

 > you can recall specific versions later."

-The most simple method of enforcing version control is to copy your project's root directory into a separate copy (perhaps with a timestamp) so that should future changes to your project need to revert back, you can simply utilize this copied directory.
+The most simple method of enforcing version control is to copy your project's root directory into a separate directory (perhaps with a timestamp) so that should future changes to your project need to revert back, you can simply utilize this copied directory.
 This is what is known as a Local Version Control.